FrederikLL/FSjavascript-p3project-geo/README.md

  ### What is meant by the React Native Paradigm "Learn once, write anywhere" compared to for example the original (now dead) idea with Java "Write Once, run everywhere".

+ That native is one code base (one thing to learn) that can run anywhere, be understood eveything. it can be written anywhere to any system.

+ That anything could run java code.

+ From natives webpage:
+ ... the same set of engineers should be able to build applications for whatever platform they choose, without needing to learn a fundamentally different set of technologies for each.
+We call this approach “learn once, write anywhere.”

  ### In React Native, which parts of your code gets compiled to Native Code (Widgets) and which parts do NOT?

+ I believe anything in the return statement of app.
+This is what is being rendered.

  ### Explain the basic building block in a React Native Application and the difference(s) between a React Application and a React Native App.